QuantitativeImagingLaboratory/assignment-2-gauribulbule/report.md

 They are used for image sharpening.
 They allow to pass only frequencies greater than a cutoff (radius)

-To apply a full contrast stretch on filtered image, inverse fourier image (float32) is converted to a grayscale (uint8) image.
+To apply a full contrast stretch on filtered image, inverse fourier transformed image (float32) is converted to a grayscale (uint8) image.
 Hence grayscale image looks different than that of inverse fourier transformed image.
 Also, a negative of an image is taken to improve the visibility of a processed image.